c76068/Var_LDDMM/README.md

   - `summary`: summary of the optimization procedure

 ### Examples:
 See the two script files in the `Demo scripts` folder for some examples of basic use of the code.
-The first script `script_Bone_Bottle_quantization_registration.m` computes the compressions and registrations of two curves for M= 25, 40, and 150.
+The first script `script_Bone_Bottle.m` computes the compressions and registrations of two curves for M= 25, 40, and 150.
 <table align='center'>
 <tr align='center'>
 <td> Relative quantization errors </td>